A TO Z JARGON BUSTER

 The amount of your mortgage.

-An abbreviation for Annual Percentage Rate.
+An abbreviation for Annual Percentage Rate of Charge.

 The charge that may be made to cover the cost of providing a mortgage (not all of our mortgage products have an Arrangement Fee).
 This fee is normally charged to your mortgage account on completion.